 By the end of 2022, the Tesla Model Y may be on its way to becoming the world’s best-selling car.
 That’s not just best-selling in the EV market, either.
 The honor goes for both electric and gas-powered cars alike.
 It’s a remarkable feat, and one that Tesla will have earned by offering multiple trims of the Model Y. These trims are the Model Y Long Range and the Model Y Performance.
-But, when it comes to the Long Range vs Performance, what differentiates the two?
+But when it comes to the Model Y Performance vs. Long Range, what differentiates the two?

-Model Y Long Range vs Performance: Key Differences
+Model Y Performance vs. Long Range: Key Differences

-Long Range Vs Performance: What are the Similarities
+Model Y Long Range vs. Performance: What Are the Similarities?

 While both are distinct brands, that’s not to say the two don’t share some similarities, however.
 For instance, both trounce the range of the standard range Model Y. Additionally, both come with the same display, the same amount of storage space, and the same seats and color schemes on the interior.

 Model Y Long Range vs. Performance: 5 Must-Know Facts

 - A Standard Range Model Y exists, but it’s only available in a small fraction of Tesla’s markets compared to the Long Range and the Performance trims.